lethang7794/aws-sa-associate-saac03/0000-notes/2000-SECURITY_DEPLOYMENTS_OPERATIONS.md

 > What is a big improve of Firewall Layer 5?
 >
-> Firewayll Layer 5 understand REQUEST & RESPONSE's **session**, it can know which REQUEST and RESPONSE is a pair.
+> Firewall Layer 5 understand REQUEST & RESPONSE's **session**, it can know which REQUEST and RESPONSE is a pair.

 ![Alt text](../2000-SECURITY_DEPLOYMENTS_OPERATIONS/00_LEARNINGAIDS/L7Firewalls-2.png)
 Firewall - Layer 7